Youngzt998/ziteng.yang.github.io/2-project.md

 ## **Verification-aided Compiler Optimization**

 We are considering a new method of program optimization for C programs with annotation that contains the verification information of the program.
-A conditional definition of "forward simulation" and "backward simulation"  for compiler correctness was proposed with crucial properties proved formally in Coq.
 The new methods was being realized based on [CompCert](http://compcert.inria.fr/) compiler.
-We also implemented a translation path from annotated CompCert C source language to annotated RTL intermediate language.
+An extended semantics based on CompCert small step semantic framework was defined.
+A conditional definition of "forward simulation" and "backward simulation" diagram for compiler correctness was proposed with crucial properties proved formally in Coq.

-Further details are confidential currently.
+We plan to upload our current result to arXiv at the end of Nov.
+2020.
+Before that, further details are still confidential.